A Skin Expert Weighs In On Common Breakout Triggers

 The effect of gluten on different skin types…

 “For those with Celiac disease and gluten sensitivity about a quarter of them may suffer from a sensitive, red, itchy, stinging skin condition called Herpetiformis dermatitis.
 This appears normally in the same place on the body and is common on the elbows, knees, back and back of the neck.
 Some people who suffer from Psoriasis and Eczema also find that digesting gluten cause their skin condition to flare.
-There is no clear medical research but some practitioners also believe that Gluten can be a trigger for some people who suffer from acne.”
+There is no clear medical research but some practitioners also believe that gluten can be a trigger for some people who suffer from acne.”

-“Though there is no clear clinical evidence with regard to the effect dairy has on the skin, there has been much reported on how Skimmed Milk (due to it having a higher sugar /GI and Insulin Growth Factor (1IGF-1) content) can irritate and stimulate acne prone skin.
+“Though there is no clear clinical evidence with regard to the effect dairy has on the skin, there has been much reported on how skimmed milk (due to it having a higher sugar /GI and Insulin Growth Factor (1IGF-1) content) can irritate and stimulate acne prone skin.
 There is also a theory that because cow’s milk (even organic) contains hormones, (including androgens, the male hormones found in both male and female bodies, and growth factors), which can be absorbed into the body it may affect the skin and be a trigger for those prone to acne breakouts in the same way as human hormones act as a trigger.
 There are many people who have found cutting out dairy makes a vast improvement on their acne skin condition.”

 The worst foods and lifestyle factors for our complexion…

-“Avoid processed and sugary or sweet foods where possible, especially food with a high glycaemic index such as white bread, pasta and white rice which all make the blood sugar levels rise quickly.
+“Avoid processed and sugary or sweet foods where possible, especially food with a high glycemic index such as white bread, pasta and white rice which all make the blood sugar levels rise quickly.
 Avoid chocolate for those that recognize it as a trigger, due to the stimulating effect it has on acne prone skin.
 For example, milk chocolate has some ingredients in it, like caffeine and its cousin theobromine, which may exacerbate acne and are believed to have pore-clogging properties.
 Avoid eating too many saturated fats.
 Moderate your intake of Omega-6 fatty acids like soy and corn oils, as they have been linked to increased levels of inflammation in the skin.”

 Vitamin A and beta-carotene in foods